 No.5: What is included in the price of a stay at the Santa Claus Village cabins?

 The daily hotel fee in a standard cottage includes:

 - a buffet breakfast in the Christmas House restaurant

 - use of towels and bedding

-- a parking place with a car heating post
+- a free parking place with a car heating post

 Our hotel package, being so close to Christmas, included half board meals, which also included a delicious dinner at the Christmas house.